World’s Smallest Cricket Stadiums by Boundary and by Capacity

 A more intimate cricket ground can still provide a great atmosphere for the game and here are some of the smallest stadiums from around the world.

-Top 5 Smallest Cricket Stadium by Boundary
+Top 5 Smallest Cricket Stadiums by Boundary

 Which is the Smallest International Cricket Stadium by Boundary?